hamlees93/whereInTheWorldExpress/README.md

-# Express Boilerplate
+# Where In The World Express

-A boiler plate to get an express app started with ease.
-Note this is purely for a backend express app, with no view.
+An express API for a geo-located bloggin app.

+Effectively, a way for people to share there travel experiences in a more specific way, by uploading their images and posts to an interactive map

 ### Steps